 2026 Classes & Requirements

-We are a volunteer-based organization, and the strength of our programs comes from the families who are part of them.
-For returning parents in the program 4 years or less, we ask that you give back in the way that works best for you:
+We are a volunteer-powered program, and our strength comes from the families who are part of it.
+For parents who have been in the program for 4 years or less, we ask that you give back in a way that works best for you:

-Take 8 hours or workshops to learn new skills and ideas to support your family OR Volunteer 20 hours to help keep local programs running.
+• Attend 8 hours of workshops to learn new skills and strategies to support your family.

-This is an either/or choice—no mixing required.
-Whether you choose learning or volunteering, your participation makes a real difference and helps us continue offering support to all families in our community.
+Whether you choose learning or volunteering, your involvement makes a meaningful difference and helps us continue supporting families across our community.

 Have an idea?
 Share your workshop topic suggestions here!